soulaimane0/chat-app/README.md

-# Team-X-MERN-REPO
+# Chat app

-JIT-170723-1-MERN

-Chat application with Socket.io
+## Chat application with Express and Socket.io